MalenaK/Studienprojekt-RAG/README.md

 ## for Windows Machines
 0. Install Anaconda for managing python environments: https://www.anaconda.com/download/

-1. After cloning this git repository, in the root directory of your local repo, install the python env.
-If you want to modify the path where the env will be installed, open the localRAG_env.yaml file and change the path in the prefix section.
-Otherwise, the env will be installed to the default directory.
-Use `conda env create -f localRAG_env.yaml` to install the environment.
+1. Clone the repository and navigate into the root directory

+2. Set the path where the env will be installed by opening the localRAG_env.yaml file and changing the path in the prefix section.

+4. Use `conda env create -f localRAG_env.yaml` to install the environment.
 If you receive the error "Microsoft Visual Studio C++ is required" then proceed with installing it.
 Open Visual Studio and go to the tap "individual components".
 Here, select "MSVC v143 - VS 2022 C++ x64/x86 build tools (latest)" and "Windows [your windows version] SDK" with the latest version.
 Let these components install and try executing the conda create command again.

-3. Activate your env, e.g. via command `conda activate studyproject` or with help of your IDE (CTRL+Shift+P in Visual Studio Code)
+5. Activate your env, e.g. via command `conda activate studyproject` or with help of your IDE (CTRL+Shift+P in Visual Studio Code)

-4. Install Ollama for accessing open-source LLMs: https://ollama.com/
+6. Install Ollama for accessing open-source LLMs: https://ollama.com/

-5. Pull necessary LLMs using Ollama:
+7. Pull necessary models using Ollama (as specified inside config/settings.py):
-     1. `ollama pull llama3`
+     1. `ollama pull llama3.1`
-     2. `ollama pull [name of model for embedding]`
+     2. `ollama pull mxbai-embed-large`
-6. Serve local LLM via `ollama serve`.
+8. Serve local LLM via `ollama serve`.
 If you receive the error message `Error: listen tcp 127.0.0.1:[port number]: bind: Only one usage of each socket address (protocol/network address/port) is normally permitted.` then ollama is probably already running and you can proceed with the next step.

-7. In the root directory of your repository, execute `python main.py` to start using our project.
+10. In the root directory of your repository, execute `python main.py` to run the project.

 ## for Linux Machines